IssamHeli/ASP.NET-Core-Blog/README.md

 ---
 ## Note
-If you want to deploy this and add it to the Search Console, do not forget to modify sitemap.xml with your actual website URL.
+If you want to **deploy** this and add it to  **Google Search Console**, do not forget to modify sitemap.xml with your actual website URL.

 Check: ASP.NET-Core-Blog/Controllers/HomeAccessController.cs